djecon-sag/NaturalMQ/README.md

 📬 **NaturalMQ**

-Python & Natural Programming Language Code Samples for IBM WebSphere MQ on z/OS
+Natural Programming Language and Python Code Samples for IBM WebSphere MQ on z/OS

 NaturalMQ provides working examples of how to put, get, browse, and inspect messages on IBM MQ (WebSphere MQ) running on z/OS, using: